 Douglas Brackman, Jr.: [shaken tone] First Daniel quits, now Arnie threatens to because of Patrick Flanigan?
 Doesn't that strike you odd at all?

-Leland McKenzie: [skeptic tone] Patrick maintains that no such assurances were given.
+Leland McKenzie: [skeptic tone] No, it doesn't.
+Patrick maintains that no such assurances were ever given.
 I belive him.

 Douglas Brackman, Jr.: Patrick maintains a lot of things, Leland.